-Self-soothing at a basic level is the art (and science) of teaching your child how to put themselves to sleep.
-But it's also a final stage in a process of helping the whole family to get their zzz's.
+At a basic level, self-soothing is the art ( and science ) of teaching your child how to put themselves to sleep.
+But it's also the final stage in a process of helping the whole family get their zzz's.

-No matter your child's age, current sleeping situation or your parenting philosophies and beliefs, you can and should teach your child this very important skill that will prepare them for a lifetime of good sleep.
+No matter your child's age, current sleeping situation or your parenting philosophies and beliefs, you can and should teach your child this very important skill that will prepare them for a lifetime of restful sleep .

 Most people think of sleep training simply as the task of teaching a child self-soothing skills, but that is not the case.